Dougray Scott: Career

 Scott starred in The Day of the Triffids.
 The drama was broadcast in December 2009 as part of the BBC One Christmas schedule.
 In 2011, Scott featured in the film Love's Kitchen alongside his wife Claire Forlani.
 In April 2011, Scott portrayed football manager Matt Busby in the BBC TV drama United, which was centred on the Munich air disaster of 1958, in which Busby was badly injured but survived.
+Also in 2011, he portrayed Arthur Miller in biographical drama My Week with Marilyn.
 In 2013, he guest starred as para-psychological researcher/ghost hunter Alec Palmer in the Doctor Who episode "Hide".
 In 2014, Scott portrayed the main villain in Taken 3.

 In March 2016, Scott became the voice of Orby in adverts for the oil and gas company BP.
 In April 2016, Scott appeared in the second season of Fear the Walking Dead as Thomas Abigail, Victor Strand's business partner and lover.
 In 2019, Scott joined the CW series Batwoman as Jacob Kane, the title character's father, set in the Arrowverse.
 He left the series during its second season.
-He appeared on the show Crime, for which he received a BAFTA and an International Emmy.
+He appeared on the show Crime, for which he won a BAFTA Scotland Award and an International Emmy Award.
 In 2025, Scott played in the Netflix movie Exterritorial his first German-speaking role alongside Jeanne Goursaud.